-Employer branding is essential for companies looking to attract top talent and we recently touched on why it's going to be especially important in 2020.
+Employer branding is essential for companies looking to attract and retain top talent.

 But, like anything in life, employer branding has to be done well in order for it to be effective!
 There are certain mistakes that could make your employer branding efforts ineffective.
 Here are four of them:

 Failing To Put Enough Focus On Employer Branding

 The biggest mistake that you can make in employer branding is not focusing on it enough!
 Employer branding is not something that you can do halfheartedly.
 In order for it to be effective, you need to have staff at your company designated to focusing on it.